Last updated: 10 February 2021

 Food packaging hasn’t presented any specific risk of transmission.
 It’s not yet confirmed how long the virus survives or remains detectable on surfaces.
 Studies suggest it may be a few hours or up to several weeks.
 This depends on the type of surface, temperature and humidity of the environment.

 There remains no known cases of anyone contracting COVID-19 from food or food packaging.
 We are aware that the COVID-19 virus and traces of its genetic material have been detected in China on imported food products and packaging.
+The WHO has recommended further investigation of frozen food and packaging as a potential source of transmission.

 We will continue to monitor and assess evidence in relation to the potential transmission of COVID-19 from food or food packaging and consider its implications for our current advice.